The Time Keith Richards Was Electrocuted During a Rolling Stones Concert

 It really was pretty spectacular, but not for the reasons you’d suspect.
-As the Stones launched into ‘The Last Time’ onstage at the Memorial Auditorium, Richards bumped his guitar into a mic stand — ordinarily not a big deal, except this particular stand happened to be ungrounded, creating an electrical surge that unleashed a shower of sparks and left Richards unconscious on the floor.
+As the Stones launched into “The Last Time” onstage at the Memorial Auditorium, Richards bumped his guitar into a mic stand — ordinarily not a big deal, except this particular stand happened to be ungrounded, creating an electrical surge that unleashed a shower of sparks and left Richards unconscious on the floor.
 As the Huffington Post recalls, the surge sounded so much like a gun that concert promoter Jeff Hughson believed Richards was the victim of an assassination attempt.

-“I was right there in the front row, in front of Keith,” journalist Mick Martin told HuffPo.
+“I was right there in the front row, in front of Keith,” writer Mick Martin told HuffPo.
 “I saw the blue light.
 I literally saw Keith fly into the air backward.
 I thought he was dead.
 I was horrified.
 We all were.
 Silence fell over the crowd.
 They carried him out with oxygen tubes, and he was semiconscious.
-I patted him on the shoulders and said, ‘I hope you’re going to be OK.'”
+I patted him on the shoulders and said, ‘I hope you’re going to be okay.'”

-Richards ultimately pulled out of his ordeal, reportedly thanks to the fact he’d been wearing a pair of new rubber-soled boots, but things looked dicey for a bit; in fact, the HuffPo piece quotes him as saying he regained consciousness while a nearby doctor said, “Well, they either wake up or they don’t.”
+Richards ultimately pulled out of his ordeal, reportedly thanks to the fact he’d been wearing a pair of new rubber-soled boots, but things looked dicey for a bit.
+In fact, the HuffPo piece quotes him as saying he regained consciousness while a nearby doctor said, “Well, they either wake up or they don’t.”
 It proved a frightening early lesson in the dangers of wielding all that combined wattage for a rock show, and although Richards was one of the first rock stars to narrowly avoid death by onstage electrocution, he was hardly the last — just ask Ace Frehley, who nearly met the same fate during a Kiss show 11 years later.

 You Think You Know the Rolling Stones?